 Afternoon walks technically start at 15.00 and generally take around three hours.
 Still, dedicated birders will need longer and are advised to get going an hour earlier — there are enough guides for you to start whenever you like.
 It is worth getting to the office for morning walks as early as you can or possibly even arranging dawn start a day in advance.

 The trail is very muddy in parts, and if you don’t have good walking shoes, you will do well to hire a pair of gumboots from the KAFRED office — this costs less than US$1.

-It doesn’t matter greatly whether you go in the morning or afternoon for general monkey viewing, but birders should definitely aim to do the morning walk.
+Whether you go in the morning or afternoon for general monkey viewing, it doesn’t matter greatly, but birders should definitely aim to do the morning walk.